Hansdht/big-data/README.md

 the format of input for users can be checked to right ISO format
 2. Order the result
-the result is not order by its score this algorithm can also be implemented by another map-reduce process ....
+the result is not order by its score this algorithm can also be implemented by another map-reduce process which can sort the articles by its score.
+In the map part, we need to exchange the key and its value, then sort it in reduce part.